Logo of the The Poor Swiss

 Neon Fees

-Your Neon MasterCard has no yearly fees either.
+First, opening an account is free, and there is no management fee!
+All your payments in CHF will be free as well.
+Your Neon MasterCard has no yearly fees, either.
 A free payment card is essential because the essential feature of a payment card is to be free!
-However, you must pay 10 CHF to deliver your card (unless you get a Neon Green account).
+However, you must pay 20 CHF to deliver your card.

 If you withdraw money abroad, you will pay a 1.5% fee.
 Generally, you should avoid withdrawing money abroad with any card.